mbidkar/opinion-balancer/README.md

 # OpinionBalancer

-**A local, multi-agent writing system for balanced opinion pieces**
+**A multi-agent writing system for balanced opinion pieces powered by GPT-5**

-OpinionBalancer is a KB-free, deterministic system built with LangGraph that automatically drafts and refines balanced opinion pieces using GPT-2.
-Designed to run locally on PACE-ICE cluster or personal machines with minimal dependencies.
+OpinionBalancer is a KB-free, deterministic system built with LangGraph that automatically drafts and refines balanced opinion pieces using OpenAI's GPT-5.
+Designed for high-quality, nuanced opinion generation with built-in bias detection and balance optimization.

 ## 🎯 What It Does